selfint/code-blocks/vscode-extension/README.md

 simply close the Code Blocks Editor tab.

 In "editor" mode, all the blocks in the current file are visible.
 To move a block, click it, then click on another block.
-The first block will be moved to be below the second block.
+The first block will be moved below the second block.
 Clicking the same block twice will de-select the block.

 In contrast to "block" mode, this allows you to move any block in the file to anywhere else